ksampathreddy/ksampathreddy.github.io/README.md

 # My Portfolio
 Welcome to my Personal portfolio website!
-This website showcases my projects, skills, and experience in AI/ML, web development, and more.
+This website showcases my projects, skills, courses and experience in AI/ML, web development, and more.

 ## About Me
-I am a **BTech student** passionate about **AI/ML**.
+I am a **BTech student** passionate about **AI&ML**.
 <!-- My goal is to pursue an **MS in AI/ML or Computer Science in the USA**.   -->

 # [Click here](https://ksampathreddy.github.io/) to visit the My Portfolio<br>